Headlight Restoration: The Ultimate Guide

 How to Restore Your Headlights

-The most effective means of restoring your car’s headlights will be using sandpaper.
-It’s a simple solution: by removing the top layer of the headlight lens, you remove the damaged layer of plastic and “de-fog” the headlights.
+The most effective way of restoring your car’s headlights involves using sandpaper.
+By removing the top layer of the headlight lens, you eradicate the damaged layer of plastic, thereby defogging the headlights.

 Step 1: Gather your materials